Sheftboyardee/gnss-sdr/MULTIPATH_INJECTION_README.md

 no extra correlator taps are allocated.
 Byte-identical baseline output is a validation requirement; it still needs to be checked against the stock build.

-## ⚠️ Verification status
+## Verification status

-The September 21, 2026 measurement handoff reports that injection reaches the correlators and tracking loops, but the old negative echo-tap offset produced negative pseudorange bias at delays of 0.15 and 0.30 chips with about 99% row retention.
+As of September 21, 2026 injection reaches the correlators and tracking loops, but the old negative echo-tap offset produced negative pseudorange bias at delays of 0.15 and 0.30 chips with about 99% row retention.
 The offset is now positive in the resampler's convention. **The corrected build still